Lecrapouille/gdcef/addons/gdcef/README.md

 ## FAQ

+### Why I need to compile prebuilt CEF whereas .dll and other stuffs are already given ?

+Because we need to link against `libcef_dll_wrapper` that is only obtained by compiling CEF sources.

 ### How do I use CEF in my personal project?

 - Copy the `cef_artifacts` folder containing the compiled CEF artifacts into your Godot project.